pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. are pipelined, the database could be scaled vertically (more cores and memory) in proportion
 .. to the number of pipelines.

-The work of increasing the number of pipelines, and starting new operating system processes, could be automated.
-Also, the cluster scaling could be automated, and processes distributed automatically across the cluster.
+Especially if cluster scaling is automated, it would be useful for processes to be distributed automatically across the cluster.
 Actor model seems like a good foundation for such automation.

 ..
 Todo: Make option to send event as prompt.
 Change Process to use event passed as prompt.